-Appeal - A request for or a review or protest of one of the following:
+Appeal - a request for one of the following:

-- (1) A resettlement, reassessment, redetermination, review or refund of taxes, interest, penalties, additions or payments made into the Commonwealth treasury, including a reassessment or refund as provided under Section 2703(a) of the Tax Reform Code (72 P.S. § 9703). - (2) A denial of an application for tax exempt status as a charitable, volunteer firemen's or religious organization or nonprofit educational institution. - (3) Reconsideration of interest payable on a tax overpayment. - (4) A redetermination of the Department's action regarding a claim for a property tax rebate or rent rebate as provided for under Section 1311 of the Taxpayer Relief Act (53 P.S. § 6926.1311). - (5) Review of other actions, other than administrative proceedings, arising under statutes administered by the Department.

-Board - The Board of Appeals of the Department consisting of the Chairperson and members as designated by the Secretary.
+- (1) A resettlement, reassessment, redetermination,

+protest, review or refund of taxes, interest or payments made into the Commonwealth treasury, including a reassessment or refund as provided under Section 2703(a) of the Tax Reform Code

+(72 P.S. § 9703). - (2) A denial of an application for tax exempt status as a charitable, volunteer firemen's or religious organization or nonprofit educational institution. - (3) Reconsideration of interest payable on a tax overpayment. - (4) A redetermination of the Department's action regarding a claim for a property tax rebate or rent rebate as provided for under Section 1311 of the Taxpayer Relief Act (53 P.S. § 6926.1311). - (5) Review of other actions, other than administrative proceedings, arising under statutes administered by the Department. - Board The Board of Appeals of the Department consisting of the Chairperson and members as designated by the Secretary.